awkwardblackcoder/beginner-javascript-notes/variables.md

 After the declaration, the variable has no value (technically it has the value of undefined).

-To assign a value to the variable, use the equal sign:
+To <strong>assign</strong> a value to the variable, use the equal sign:

     var first = 'lenora';

 Var declarations are global scope or function/local scope.

-Global Scope: All scripts and functions on a web page can access it.
+<strong>Global Scope:</strong> All scripts and functions on a web page can access it.

-Function/Local scope: They can only be accessed from within the function.
+<strong>Function/Local scope:</strong> They can only be accessed from within the function.

 To understand this further, look at the example below: